Easy 5 FAQ

 How long do you have to claim a prize?

-Winning scratch-off tickets can be claimed up to 90 days following the closure of the game.
+Winning scratch-off tickets and Fast Play tickets can be claimed up to 90 days following the closure of the game.
 A list of closed games and end-of-redemption dates can be found on this website.
 Winning draw-style game tickets can be claimed up to 180 days following the drawing in which the prize was won.

 If I think I've won the jackpot, what should I do?

 Players should sign the back of their ticket for security purposes, secure their ticket and treat it as cash.
 We also recommend that players who believe they hold a Powerball, Mega Millions or Lotto jackpot-winning ticket contact the Lottery's headquarters immediately at 225-297-2000 to schedule a time to claim their prize and have their questions answered.
 This will facilitate a smooth prize payment process.
 Players who believe they hold a jackpot-winning ticket must bring the original ticket to the Lottery's corporate headquarters in Baton Rouge within 180 days of the drawing in which the prize was won for verification and any prize payment.
 The Lottery recommends that before coming to claim a jackpot prize, winners get financial advice so they fully understand the tax or other legal implications involved.

 If you win more than $600 and are therefore required to claim your prize at a Lottery office, you will be required to complete a claim form for tax purposes.
 Under the Lottery's statute, all prize payment records are open records, meaning that the public has a right to request the information.
 Depending upon the amount won and public or media interest in the win, winners may NOT be able to remain anonymous.
 The statute also allows the Lottery to use winners' names and city of residence for publicity purposes such as news releases.
 The Lottery's regular practice is not to use winner information in paid advertising or product promotion without the winner's willingness to participate.